 It’s no secret that I have a raging sweet tooth.
 Honestly, death by chocolate sounds like kinda an awesome way to go.

 One way I keep my sweet tooth in check is by, as my Dad would say, feeding the alligator.
-Instead of starving my sweets-loving alligator until she’s so raging for sugar she devours every cookie, cake, and brownie in a 50 mile radius, I regularly treat my alligator to healthier sweet treats (and occasionally to the not-so-healthy kind).
+Instead of starving my sweets-loving alligator until she’s so raging for sugar she devours every cookie, cake, and brownie in a 50 mile radius, I regularly treat my alligator to sweet treats (and the not-so-healthy kind).
 That way, my alligator is always satisfied enough that she doesn’t feel like she needs to bite me (and a whole chocolate cake).

 End alligator metaphor.